-- Via oral exam, aka "Happy Hour". - Report, via email, subject on the email: Project 1 ICOM 4215, students will lose 5 points if the subject is changed.
-Send the email to nayda.santiago@ece.uprm.edu.
+- Report, via email, subject on the email: Project 1 ICOM 4215, students will lose 5 points if the subject is changed.
+Send the email to navdag.santiago@upr.edu.
 Email due time, 11:59pm.
+Please use as part of the filename the initial letter of last names of the members of the group. - Via oral exam, aka "Happy Hour".mailto:fvega@ece.uprm.edu